 |Semi Vegetarian||Predominately plant based foods with the occasional inclusion of fish, chicken and other meats.|

 Scientific research suggests a number of possible health benefits to vegetarian eating with a 2016 systematic review and meta-analysis of 96 observational studies reporting significantly reduced body mass index, total-cholesterol, LDL-cholesterol and glucose levels in vegans and vegetarians compared with omnivores3.
 There was also a protective effect of vegan and vegetarian diets on incidence and/or mortality from ischemic heart disease and cancer3.
 It has also been suggested that vegetarian diets are an effective option for prevention of type 2 diabetes and could be used as a tool to improve blood glucose management4.
+To find out more about eggs and cholesterol click here.

 Well planned vegetarian eating pattern can meet nutritional needs for good health and may reduce the risk of cancer, cardiovascular disease, metabolic syndrome, insulin resistance, type 2 diabetes, hyperthyroidism, hypertension and obesity5-11.
 As well as experiencing overall better health, on average vegetarians also live longer than non-vegetarians12.